Hedegaard (DJ)

-Rasmus Hedegaard (born Rasmus Hedegård Sørensen, 25 July 1988), using the mononym Hedegaard (sometimes stylized as HEDEGAARD), is a Danish DJ and music producer and, in partnership with Spinnin' Records, the founder of the record label OneHundred.
+Rasmus Hedegård Sørensen (born 25 July 1988), known professionally as Hedegaard (sometimes stylized as HEDEGAARD), is a Danish DJ, music producer, and the founder of the record label OneHundred, in partnership with Spinnin' Records.

-He is signed to Copenhagen Records.
-His management is TWTTW (Then We Take The World) with Lasse Siegismund and Kasper Færk.
-His official 2011 remix of Snoop Dogg and Dr. Dre's "The Next Episode" was his international breakthrough and has been heard more than 235 million times on YouTube.
+He is signed to Copenhagen Records, and is managed by Daylight Agency.
+His official 2011 remix of Snoop Dogg and Dr. Dre's "The Next Episode" made him breakthrough internationally and was streamed more than 235 million times on YouTube.

-He is also known for his originals such as "Happy Home" feat.
-Lukas Graham, "Twerk It Like Miley" with Brandon Beal and Christopher, as well as "Jumanji" and "Beijing Baby" created in collaboration with CANCUN?

-His own songs and the tracks streaming count on the Spotify platform in 2022 was over 54 million.
+Hedegaard is known for songs such as "Happy Home" feat.
+Lukas Graham, "Twerk It Like Miley" with Brandon Beal and Christopher, as well as "Jumanji" and "Beijing Baby" created in collaboration with Cancun.
+As of 2022, his tracks streaming count on the Spotify platform is over 54 million.

 Career

-Hedegaard is a musician and songwriter, and his music is a fusion of rap (hip-hop) and club music.
-He started his career remixing tracks for Danish nightclubs and uploading them to YouTube.

-Including his unofficial remix of Snoop Dogg and Dr. Dre's hit "The Next Episode", which made Hedegaard well known across Europe.
-The song has been played more than 100 million times on YouTube.
+Hedegaard is a musician and songwriter, and his music is a fusion of rap, hip-hop, and club music.
+He started his career remixing tracks for Danish nightclubs and uploading them to YouTube, including his unofficial remix of Snoop Dogg and Dr. Dre's hit "The Next Episode", which made Hedegaard well known across Europe.
+The song had been streamed more than 235 million times on YouTube.
 He has also remixed 50 Cent, Macklemore, Basto, Ludacris, Stromae, Ed Sheeran, Snoop Dogg, Eminem and Rihanna.

-Remixes like "The Next Episode", "Thrift Shop", "Move Bitch", "In Da Club", and "P.I.M.P" formed the basis for the sound that became characteristic of HEDEGAARD as a DJ and got him on the charts in several countries.
+Remixes like "The Next Episode", "Thrift Shop", "Move Bitch", "In Da Club", and "P.I.M.P" formed the basis for the sound that became characteristic of Hedegaard as a DJ and placed him on the charts in several countries.